Sitronik/vue3-beautiful-chat/README.md

         }
       }, // specifies the color scheme for the component
       alwaysScrollToBottom: false, // when set to true always scrolls the chat to the bottom when new events are in (new message, user starts typing...)
-      messageStyling: true // enables *bold* /emph/ _underline_ and such (more info at github.com/mattezza/msgdown) }
+      messageStyling: true, // enables *bold* /emph/ _underline_ and such (more info at github.com/mattezza/msgdown)
+      messageMargin: { system: '25px auto' } // sets the margin for the system messages }
   },
   methods: {